cedricwalter/cedricwalter.github.io/_posts/2006-10-07-opencomment-release.md

 guid: 'https://waltercedric.com/new/?p=2716'
 permalink: /joomla/opencomment-release/
-image: /wp-content/uploads/2006/03/opencomment.jpg
+header:
+  teaser: /assets/images/2006/03/opencomment.jpg
 tags:
     - joomla
 ---

- <span style="font-weight: bold;">Today is a GREAT day for all of You….
+Today is a GREAT day for all of You….

 | ![](/assets/images/2006/03/opencomment.jpg) | Dear worldwide users of [Joomla!](http://www.joomla.org).
 I am releasing OpenComment 3.0.10 NOW!
 I am working on this component since middle of march    I am convince that this release is more than usable, so usable that You can use it on this site NOW. |
 |---|---|

- <span style="font-weight: bold;">What is OpenComment?
+What is OpenComment?
  OpenComment lets your users comment on content items.

 | <small>AJAX enable to have lightning fast update of the comment list, each 100 seconds as default the lst is automatically updated    </small> | <small>Threaded or linear displaying list of comments.</small> |